The beginning stages of growing your business online can be tough.

 Take local businesses for example, if someone is looking for what you supply, be that a product or a service, they may type a local area specific query into a search engine.

-If your site is presented to them, you need it to impress, and I am not talking fancy bells and whistles.
+Is your site presented to them, you need it to impress.
+And I am not talking fancy bells and whistles.

 Simply great quality branding and easy to use navigation alongside relevant content.